stephend/citybeautiful.nz/_posts/2017-03-01-wellington-under-the-mountain.md

 ![Map of proposed rail route, Wellington Station to Airport via Mount Victoria](/images/2017/wellington-rail-h.png)

+In the maps, red is trench, purple is cut-and-cover, blue is bored, orange is at-grade, and pink is elevated.
+Pins are at stations.

 These are not necessarily the best options - in particular, we may want extra or fewer stations, or to move their locations.
 But it should be able to give us an idea of what this would cost.

 ### The cost - a back of the envelope calculation